shreyasnarahari/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Speed Limit 30km/h (2) | Speed Limit (30km/h) |
 | Straight or Right Turn | Go straight or right |

-So, This model was able to correctly guess the probabilities of 9 of 10 images, this gives us a probability of 90%.

 **Probabilities Vs Correct Predictions:**